y7chiu/fa22-cse110-lab4/expose/javascript/part2.md

 **- A: ‘3’ + 2**

+Answer: 32.

+Since integers map to their exact string representation.
+String + with integer = String

 **- B: ‘3’ - 2**

+Answer: 1.

+When String - integer, the minus will convert the string to integer.

 **- C: 3 + null**

+Answer: 3.

+**null** means nothing, so it represents 0.

+3 + 0 = 3

 **- D: ‘3’ + null**

+Answer: 3null.

+Again, since integers map to their exact string representation.
+String + with integer = String

 **- E: true + 3**

+Answer: 4.

+**true** becomes 1, so 1 + 3 = 4.

 **- F: false + null**

+Answer: 0.

+Both false and null represent 0, so add together will get 0.

 **- G: '3' + undefined**

+Answer: 3undefined.

+Again, since integers map to their exact string representation.
+String + with integer = String

 **- H: '3' - undefined**

+Answer: NAN.

+'3' converts to integer, but undefined does not have value, so it will output **NAN** in this case.

 ----------------------------